Darmit2003/SE_Portfolio/week8_project.md

     }
 ```

 The following already mentioned principles are being followed here: DRY, KISS, YAGNI, asynchronous programming.
-Antother notable principle in this snippet is event-driven programming which is good practice when a user interface is involved, as the method is executed as a response to a specific user action.
+Another notable principle in this snippet is event-driven programming which is good practice when a user interface is involved, as the method is executed as a response to a specific user action.

 **<ins>Test Code<ins>**